Extinction event: Uncertainty in the Proterozoic and earlier eons

 Because most diversity and biomass on Earth is microbial, and thus difficult to measure via fossils, extinction events placed on-record are those that affect the easily observed, biologically complex component of the biosphere rather than the total diversity and abundance of life.
 For this reason, well-documented extinction events are confined to the Phanerozoic eon – with the sole exception of the Oxygen Catastrophe in the Proterozoic – since before the Phanerozoic, all living organisms were either microbial, or if multicellular then soft-bodied.
 Perhaps due to the absence of a robust microbial fossil record, mass extinctions might only seem to be mainly a Phanerozoic phenomenon, with merely the observable extinction rates appearing low before large complex organisms with hard body parts arose.

 Extinction occurs at an uneven rate.
 Based on the fossil record, the background rate of extinctions on Earth is about two to five taxonomic families of marine animals every million years.
 (Note: Marine fossils are mostly used to measure extinction rates because of their superior fossil record and stratigraphic range compared to land animals.)

 The Oxygen Catastrophe, which occurred around 2.45 billion years ago in the Paleoproterozoic, is plausible as the first-ever major extinction event.
 It was perhaps also the worst-ever, in some sense, but with the Earth's ecology just before that time so poorly understood, and the concept of prokaryote genera so different from genera of complex life, that it would be difficult to meaningfully compare it to any of the "Big Five" even if Paleoproterozoic life were better known.

-Since the Cambrian explosion, five further major mass extinctions have significantly exceeded the background extinction rate.
-The most recent and best-known, the Cretaceous–Paleogene extinction event, which occurred approximately Ma (million years ago), was a large-scale mass extinction of animal and plant species in a geologically short period of time.
-In addition to the five major Phanerozoic mass extinctions, there are numerous lesser ones, and the ongoing mass extinction caused by human activity is sometimes called the sixth mass extinction.